 These were originally cast in aluminium, but I can't find one right now.
 I had a cardboard pattern, so a friend and I set about fabricating one from sheet aluminium.

-This is the results after a half day of effort (and a half day of chat, tea and biscuits).
+This is the results after a half day of effort (and a half day of chat, tea and biscuits to recover from the cider the night before).

-I need to finish off grinding the weld to give a nice edge, then do some finishing to the aluminium so it looks aged, and not shiny!
+I need to finish off grinding the weld to give a nice edge, then do some finishing to the aluminium to age it.

 I'm still hunting for a real one, in which case this will hang on the garage wall.

-1500cc, 90 Degree, air cooled V-twin with Norton single-cylinder heads and AMAL carburettors - YES!
+1500cc, 90 Degree, air cooled V-twin with Norton single-cylinder heads and AMAL carburettors.

-Having a play with a chain calculator to look at sprocket ratios (even though I am way off that stage), and added a calculator to work out the differential speed between the bush and countershaft - 2,374!
+I added a calculator to work out the differential speed between the bush and countershaft - 2,374!
 That is a lot of rpm's!

 Check out the calculator here and tell me what your differential rpm's are!
 Also, hopefully it's useful for calculating your own ratios and chain lengths.